while-basic/chris-celaya-blog/content/articles/unsloth-training.md

     dataset_text_field = "text",
     max_seq_length = max_seq_length,
     dataset_num_proc = 2, # Changed from 2 to 1 to disable multiprocessing
     packing = False,      # Can make training 5x faster for short sequences. args = TrainingArguments(
         per_device_train_batch_size = 16, # Reduce to 1 if out of memory on free tier
         gradient_accumulation_steps = 1,  # Further reduced to 1
         warmup_steps = 500,
         max_steps = 1000,     # Default was set to 60
-        learning_rate = 2e-5,
+        learning_rate = 2e-5, # Default was set to 2e-4
         fp16 = not is_bfloat16_supported(),
         bf16 = is_bfloat16_supported(),
         logging_steps = 1,